Saverio976/paq/README.md

   - take a look at what it does.
   - run it.

+  If you set the env variable `BIN_DIR`, binaries will be symlinked there.

+  If you set the env variable `INSTALL_DIR`, packages will be installed there.

 <details>
   <summary>One Line Script if you trust the author</summary>